keyboard2769/nb-kosui/README.md

 #### plan

-- [ ] $ merge EcTip into EcTipMamager, make it a real manager.
 - [ ] $ rewrite all swing dialog method comment
 - [ ] $ let's define more awt color!!
 - [ ] $ make a class and demo for trend chart.